arash-ostadzadeh/QUAD/README.md

 The Pin toolkit should be installed on the target machine as a prerequisite.
 You can download the latest appropriate Pin toolkit from the following URL: http://www.pintool.org/downloads.html

 After installing the Pin toolkit, copy the QUADcore files to a place of your choosing.
+In that location, make a corresponding directory for the object files ("obj-intel64" if you are using a 64-bit platform or "obj-ia32" for a 32-bit one).

 To build QUADcore.so (from QUADcore.cpp) use: